 The Lumpkin City Council appointed a leadership team at the beginning of the process.
-This group consisted of a combination of elected officials, and local citizens.
-The leadership team developed a list of stakeholders from whom to solicit input regarding the comprehensive plan update (See Appendix for Leadership Team and Stakeholder Lists).
+This group consisted of city officials including the city manager, city clerk, the mayor and one resident Maryanne Cromer.
+The leadership team developed a list of stakeholders with the City of Richland and Stewart County from whom to solicit input regarding the comprehensive plan update (See Appendix for Stakeholder List).